 Examples of direct measures include:

-• “Capstone” experiences such as research projects, presentations, theses, dissertations, oral defenses, exhibitions, or performances, scored using a rubric
+- Performance on “capstone” experiences, such as research projects, presentations, theses, dissertations, oral defenses, exhibitions, or performances, related to specific learning goals as evaluated using specific criteria and scored using a rubric;

 Rubrics & Rubric Maps